AWS Standalone FAQs

 • What is an import scenario?

-The scenario in which we need to create an AWS subscription in CloudBlue Connect and CloudBlue Commerce platforms for already existing AWS accounts.
+An import scenario refers to the process of creating an AWS subscription in CloudBlue Connect and CloudBlue Commerce platforms for already existing AWS accounts.

 • Which type of AWS accounts can be used for the import scenario?

-AWS Standalone accounts that have been onboarded in the AWS Partner Network Portal and have completed the required manual steps described here .
+Only AWS Standalone Accounts are supported.
+These accounts must be onboarded through the AWS Partner Network Portal and must have completed the required manual configuration steps described here .

 Provisioning AWS Standalone accounts to CloudBlue end customers

-• As a provider, you can define a pool of preconfigured accounts to avoid lengthy waiting periods for customers.
+• Providers can define a pool of preconfigured accounts to avoid lengthy waiting periods for customers.

-• The connector will validate the pre-created accounts configured via the AWS Management extension and it will select the next "available" account during the provisioning process to allocate it to the customer.
+• The connector validates the pre-created accounts configured via the AWS Management extension and then selects the next "available" account during the provisioning process to assign it to the customer.

 For additional details, see the Creating an AWS Standalone Account section.